Thomasdezeeuw/heph/rt/examples/README.md

 1_hello_world`, and it should print "Hello World".

-## 2. IP Server

-The second example is a simple TCP server that writes the ip of the connection to the connection.

-The code can be found in `2_my_ip.rs` and run with `cargo run --example 2_my_ip`, running something like `nc localhost 7890` should then print your ip address, e.g. "127.0.0.1".

 ## 3. RPC

 Example three shows how Heph makes Remote Procedure Calls (RPC) easy.